Capilano Suspension Bridge with Kids: Everything Families Need to Know

 We stayed for a few minutes to see the owl but left mid-presentation because our preschooler was much more interested in the scavenger hunt.

-A child watching a bird show at the Capilano Suspension Bridge Park in Vancouver, BC
+Child watching a raptor show at Capilano Suspension Bridge Park in Vancouver Canada

 Head back to the east side of the park, across the suspension bridge to take a stroll across the Cliffwalk.